 You create an endpoint, set up the minimum and maximum capacity if you like, and issue queries to the endpoint.
 This endpoint works as a proxy to a frequently scaled fleet of database resources.
 This empowers your connections to remain intact while scaling operations occurs behind the stage.

 The separation of storage and processing brings another benefit as well.
 You can easily scale down to zero processing and only pay for the storage requirements.
 Whenever your application demands, scaling happens in almost 5 seconds while building upon a pool of “warm” resources which are eager to serve your requests.

 Features of Serverless Database

 #1.
-Multi-tenant Architecture: One of the main benefits of serverless databases is that they can function as a single pool of resources that can be used by multiple projects within your organizations.
+Multi-tenant Architecture: One of the bonuses of serverless databases is that they can function as a single pool of resources that can be used by multiple projects within your organizations.

 #2.
 Dynamic Quality of Service: Multi-tenancy opens up the possibility of assigning priority to each tenant.
-Under this, you can assign priority to specific tenants and then accordingly, system resources will be consumed.
+Under this, you can assign priority to specific tenants as a result of which system resources will be consumed in accordance.